emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/10-raster-plot.md

 ## Challenge 2: Create DTM \& DSM for SJER

-Use the files in the `data/NEON-DS-Airborne-Remote-Sensing/SJER/` directory to create a Digital Terrain Model map and Digital Surface Model map of the San Joaquin Experimental Range field site.
+Use the files in the `data/NEON-DS-Airborne-Remote-Sensing/SJER/` (or `data/2009586/NEON-DS-Airborne-Remote-Sensing/SJER/` depending on your setup) directory to create a Digital Terrain Model map and Digital Surface Model map of the San Joaquin Experimental Range field site.